paperswithcode/ai-deadlines/README.md

 ## Adding/updating a conference

-To keep things minimal, I'm only looking to list top-tier conferences as per [conferenceranks.com][6].
+To keep things minimal, I'm only looking to list top-tier conferences in AI as per [conferenceranks.com][6].
 Feel free to maintain a separate fork if you don't see your sub-field or conference of interest listed.

 To add or update information:
 - Fork the repository